 Once data has been calibrated (and imaged in the case of synthesis data), the resulting image or image cube must be displayed or analyzed in order to extract quantitative information, such as statistics or moment images.
 In addition, there need to be facilities for the coordinate conversion of images for direct comparison.

-BETA ALERT: We have assembled a skeleton of image more are still under development.
+We have assembled a skeleton of image analysis tasks for this release.
+Many more are still under development.

 Image analysis is handled in the ia tool.
 Many options exist there, including region statistics and image math.
-See § 6.5 below for more informations tasks for this release.
-Many
+See § 6.9 below for more information.